nikocooper/dichroic_polarization_analysis/README.md

 This code is dependent upon several python packages to run:
 1. katsu, by Jaren Ashcraft: https://github.com/Jashcraf/katsu/tree/main
 2. genpolab, by Ramya Anche: https://github.com/ramya-anche/genpolab
+3. zosapi, for interfacing with Zemax: https://github.com/x68507/zosapi

 In addition, the function trace_through_zos() in zemax_raytrace.py was taken from Jaren Ashcraft's Poke: https://github.com/Jashcraf/poke

-Note: an addition to the full_mueller_polarimetry() function in katsu.poalrimetry was made to inculde error propagation;
+Note: an addition to the full_mueller_polarimetry() function in katsu.poalrimetry was made to include error propagation;
 this is not included in the base katsu package, so a printout is included in mueller_pup_air.py for reference.